euonymos/CIPs/CIP-?/README.md

 and reduce costs.

-Implementing the Montgomery multiplication directly in Plutus should be technically possible with CIP-122, but will hardly bring any improvements mentioned and so is not advisable.
+Implementing the Montgomery multiplication directly in Plutus should be technically possible with the presence of CIP-122, but will hardly bring any improvements mentioned, and is not advisable.

 In Cardano, multiplication of scalars in the BLS12-381 scalar field is used by cryptographic primitives that need polynomial arithmetic over — most notably: